Click here to go the Sample Script (you will stay on this page)

 So let’s assume these parents are consumed with grades and their child getting into an Ivy League school.
 That Ivy League school is their academy award for fine parenting and they are sure this suicide incident is a roadblock to that shining success.
 They are also likely seeing this as an insult to their parenting talent as well as to their family.
 In some ethnic cultures, suicide and suicidal thoughts are shameful and met with punitive action, shaming, and shunning putting that child at greater risk.

-The bolded parts are where we are wording it in a way a parent-focused on college and grades would likely respond and addressing their fears.
+The bolded parts are where we are wording it in a way a parent focused on college and grades would likely respond and address their fears.
 For now, you merely have to get them on board by speaking their language and what is important to them.
 So while no conversation is this linear, you can see how we weave in academic success and address concerns they might have.
 It also makes the assessment sound mandatory.

 “Hi, Mrs. Bedin.
 I am Mary Hambright from Valley High School where your daughter Astrid attends.
 Something has come up at school and I’m calling you so we can work together to ensure your child’s continued and future success.
 Astrid came to me today because she has been very frightened by thoughts of suicide.